Forhan96/selector_flutter_package/README.md

-A Flutter plugin for showing country and language selection dialog
+A Flutter package for showing country and language selection dialog

 ## Features